What are Strategic Insights?

 Do Next: Link Files

 Your insight could be drawn from a document like a research report.
 You can upload and link such files.
-You can also link to them on Sharepoint.
-See Using the file value and Sharepoint Integration.
+You can also link to them on SharePoint.
+See Using the File Vault and SharePoint Integration.